ironcladlou/GoTools/README.md

 With such a project, to get the best suggestions from gocode, it's necessary to configure the gocode daemon prior to client suggestion requests to inform gocode about the locations of compiled packages for the project.

-GoTools will infer the correct gocode `lib-path` by constructing a path using the `goroot`, `goarch`, `goos`, and `gopath` settings entries.
-For gocode support to work as expected, it's important to set each of those values in the settings.
+GoTools will infer the correct gocode `lib-path` by constructing a path which incorporates all project `GOPATH` entries.

 #### Using with GoSublime